How to Pay for Home Health Care

 Home health care clinician

-Most seniors want to grow old in the comfort of their own home, but many need extra help to make this happen.
-Home health agencies provide skilled care and services that allow seniors to “age in place.”
-The question facing many older Americans is, “How do I pay for home health care?”
+Most older adults want to grow old in the comfort of their own home, but many need extra help to make this happen.
+Home health agencies provide skilled care and services that help seniors to “age in place," but there are costs related to home health care.

-Several programs help people pay for the cost of home health care.
+If you are wondering how to pay for home health care, there are several programs that help people pay for the cost.
 Here are the most common ways seniors pay for home health care:

 1. Medicare for Home Health Services